-- 5.2 The following are the key elements noted in the Act and regulations: - 5.2.1 The Municipality must determine its preferential procurement policy within the framework of the legislation. - 5.2.2 A preference point system must be followed. - 5.2.3 The 90/10 principle must be applied for contracts above R1 000 000. - 5.2.4 The 80/20 principle must be applied for contracts from R200 000 and to the value of R1 000 000. - 5.2.5 Specific goals may include: - 5.2.5.1 Contracting with persons or categories of persons historically disadvantaged because of race, gender or disability. - 5.2.5.2 Promoting RDP goals. - 5.2.6 Functionality and price may be evaluated. - 5.2.7 Tax affairs of companies must be in order. - 5.3 A revised PPPFA has been published for comment, but it is unclear when this will be promulgated. - 5.4 The AO or CFO must be the one who establishes the specific goals under preference points shall be awarded publication of transformation charters.
+- the implementation of the procurement policy contemplated in Section 217(2) of the Constitution. - 5.2 The following are the key elements noted in the Act and regulations: - 5.2.1 The Municipality must determine its preferential procurement policy within the framework of the legislation. - 5.2.2 A preference point system must be followed. - 5.2.3 The 90/10 principle must be applied for contracts above R1 000 000. - 5.2.4 The 80/20 principle must be applied for contracts from R200 000 and to the value of R1 000 000. - 5.2.5 Specific goals may include: - 5.2.5.1 Contracting with persons or categories of persons historically disadvantaged because of race, gender or disability. - 5.2.5.2 Promoting RDP goals. - 5.2.6 Functionality and price may be evaluated. - 5.2.7 Tax affairs of companies must be in order. - 5.3 A revised PPPFA has been published for comment, but it is unclear when this will be promulgated. - The AO or CFO must be the one who establishes the specific goals under preference points shall be awarded - 6.
+THE BROAD-BASED BLACK ECONOMIC EMPOWERMENT ACT (BBBEE ACT) - The Broad Based Black Economic Empowerment Act (BBBEE Act), Act No 53 of 2003, provides the framework for the promotion of black economic empowerment, the establishment of a balanced scorecard and the publication of transformation charters.
 A supporting strategy has also been published.